sun0day/sun0day.github.io/article/crx/rethinking-chrome-extension-dx.md

 })
 ```

-We can encapsulate the cookie retrieve logic into a single function `getCookies`, and then the code would be simpler.
+We can encapsulate the cookie retrieve logic into a single function `getCookies` so that the code could be simpler.

 ```js
 /* service worker */